d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 ## Chain Rule

-In deep learning, the gradients of concern are often difficult to caclulate because we are working with deeply nested functions
+In deep learning, the gradients of concern are often difficult to calculate because we are working with deeply nested functions
 (of functions (of functions...)).